dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

   Example: `\(x : Natural) -> [ 2 + 2, x ]` will normalize to
   `\(x : Natural) -> [ 4, x ]`

+  Evaluation is a special-case of normalization where the result is a plain value.

+  Example: `if True && False then 1 else 0` evaluates to 0

 * **Marshalling**